pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 To make sure there is only one instance of your application object in each process, one possible arrangement (see below) is to have a module with a variable and two functions.
-The first function constructs the application object and assigns it to the variable, and can be called from a suitable hook or signal designed for setting things up before any requests are handled.
+The first function constructs an application object and assigns it to the variable, and can be called from a suitable hook or signal designed for setting things up before any requests are handled.
 A second function returns the application